rcazzara/seldovia/_people/Crawford_Henrietta_Hettie_Hultberg.md

 Bever and was born in Quinahok.
 Her father was a miner from Illinois and he left Alaska and lived the rest of his life in California.
-Helen later married Karl Konig and in 1920 Hettie and her sister Freida were living with their stepfather and Helen’s Konig children in McGrath.
+Helen later married Karl Konig and in 1920 Hettie and her sister Freida were living with their stepfather and Helenâ€™s Konig children in McGrath.
 Since Hettie and Freida are listed with the last name Conrad, their mother may have been married to a Conrad before Carl Konig.
 In McGrath Hettie met **Leroy Crawford** and they married and had three children: John, Helen